tobz/tobz.github.io/_drafts/adventures-in-compression-huffman-coding.md

 We now have codes for all of our symbols!
 An important note here:

-I formulated the tree by hand, with some cherrypicking of how I selected values, in an attempt to generate a pleasant tree.
-The tree is valid, as far as I can tell, but based on the implementation of your priority queue, the tree might end up slightly different, and thus, with more optimal codes.
-I'm not entirely sure, but I have a fleeting suspicion.
+I formulated the original Huffman tree by hand, with some cherrypicking of how I selected values, in an attempt to generate a pleasant-looking tree.
+The tree is valid, as far as I can tell, but based on the implementation of your priority queue, and how it handles sorting, your tree might end up slightly different.
+In turn, this means you could get slightly different, possibly more optimal, codes for the same example text.

-Going further, let's add in the frequency of each symbol next to the code generated for it:
+Moving on, let's add in the frequency of each symbol next to the code generated for it for fun:

      symbol  |  frequency  |  code
     ---------------------------------